How to Know if Your Brand Name Is Already Taken (Before You Invest in It)

 Why Founders Choose Watson & Young

-Many clients come to us before major launches, expansions, partnerships, or branding investments because they want clarity before moving forward.
+Many clients come to us before major launches, partnerships, expansions, licensing opportunities, or significant branding investments because they want clarity before moving forward.
+They understand that identifying potential trademark issues early often creates more options, less risk, and stronger long-term protection.

-If you’re unsure whether your brand name is actually available or want guidance on the right next steps, our legal strategy sessions are designed to help you understand exactly where your brand stands before you invest further into it.
+If you're considering a new brand name, wondering whether your business is properly protected, or simply want a clearer understanding of your options, our Trademark Strategy Sessions are designed to help you understand exactly where your brand stands before you invest further into it.

 Disclaimer: This is for informational/educational purposes only — no attorney/client privilege has been formed.